Module Lwt

 Lwt-aware libraries, call it internally, and return only the promise.

-You then chain the promises together using Lwt.bind
+You then chain the promises together using Lwt.bind.

-However, it is important to understand Lwt.wait
+However, it is important to understand Lwt.wait as the fundamental

 promise “constructor.”
 All other functions that evaluate to a promise